collocations.org

 a code of honour

-Knights in the Middle Ages had a strong code of honour.
+The secret society had a strong code of honour.

-a sense of honour, sb''s word of honour
+a sense of honour

 I give you my word of honour I will not forget what I owe you.

-4. award/official title, etc.
+4. award, official title, etc.

-full ~s, highest, major, top
+full honours, high, major, top

 the stars who took top honours at the MTV Awards

-academic, battle, civilian, military, political, royal
+academic, battle, civilian, military, political

-VERB + HONOUR
+VERB + honour/honor

 award (sb), bestow, confer, give sb